mrxzzy/geotag/README.md

 # Geotagged Images Browser

-A pretty simple map browser based on leaflet that uses the flickr and 500px API's to find geotagged images and arrange them on a map.
+A pretty simple map browser based on leaflet that uses the flickr API to find geotagged images and arrange them on a map.
 Mission is to make it easier to scout out photography destinations.

 ![screenshot of geotag in web browser](https://i.imgur.com/NRMDbCq.png)